 Quick-Start for a Live Observation - This feature is designed for the observer who is planning on doing a live observation and has very little time before the start of class.
-The time needed to complete this setup is about one minute and is designed to quickly get the user into the live classroom observation, bypassing some of the teacher demographic information, which can be typed in after completing the observation.
+The time needed to complete this setup is about one minute and designed to get the user into the live classroom observation quickly, bypassing some of the teacher demographic information, which can be typed in after completing the observation.